TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Calc.rst

 Sometimes a data type is set to ``someType +calc``.
-The ``+calc`` indicates that the value is calculated with ``+-/\*`` operators. *Be aware that the operators have no "weight".* The calculation is just done from left to right.
+The ``+calc`` indicates that the value is calculated with ``+-/\*`` operators. *Be aware that the operators have no "weight".* The calculation is done from left to right.